Characterizations of voting rules based on majority margins: Introduction

-We will also characterize when a head-to-head voting rule is margin-based.
+We will also characterize when a head-to-head voting rule is margin-based, by way of characterizing C2 voting rules among head-to-head voting rules and characterizing margin-based voting rules among C2 voting rules.
 The normative importance of such characterizations largely has to do with questions about how to formulate common Condorcet voting rules when incomplete rankings (or ties in rankings) are allowed.
 Instead of measuring the strength of a majority preference for $x$ over $y$ in terms of the margin of victory of $x$ over $y$, some authors have considered measuring the strength of majority preference for $x$ over $y$ in other ways computable from $\#_\mathbf{P}$ (see \citealt[\S~2.1]{Schulze2011}).
-For example, although the Minimax voting rule (\citealt{Simpson1969}, \citealt{Kramer1977}) is now usually defined so as to output for a profile $\mathbf{P}$ the candidates $x$ who minimize the quantity $\mathrm{max}\{\mathcal{M}_\mathbf{P}(y,x)\mid y\in X(\mathbf{P})\}$, some have considered an alternative version that outputs the candidates $x$ who minimize $\mathrm{max}\{\#_\mathbf{P}(y,x)\mid y\in X(\mathbf{P})\}$.
-The latter ``winning votes'' version is C2 but not margin-based.
+For example, although the Minimax voting rule (\citealt{Simpson1969}, \citealt{Kramer1977}) is now usually defined so as to output for a profile $\mathbf{P}$ the candidates $x$ who minimize the quantity $\mathrm{max}\{\mathcal{M}_\mathbf{P}(y,x)\mid y\in X(\mathbf{P})\}$, some have considered an alternative version that outputs the candidates $x$ who minimize $\mathrm{max}\{\#_\mathbf{P}(y,x)\mid y\in X(\mathbf{P}),\,\#_\mathbf{P}(y,x)> \#_\mathbf{P}(x,y)\}$.
+The latter ``winning votes'' version is C2 but not margin-based (or C2w).
 To see how these definitions can output different sets of candidates, consider the profile at the top of Figure~\ref{MarginsVsWinningVotes}; below the profile we show both the \textit{margin graph} of the profile, where an edge from candidate $x$ to candidate $y$ of weight $k$ indicates that $\mathcal{M}_\mathbf{P}(x,y)=k$, and the \textit{winning votes graph} of the profile, where here an edge from candidate $x$ to $y$ of weight $k$ indicates that $\#_\mathbf{P}(x,y)=k > \#_\mathbf{P}(y,x)$.
 The standard version of Minimax selects $c$ as the winner, whereas the winning votes version selects $a$ as the winner.